Jürgen Stroop: SS and Police Leader of Warsaw

 After the suppression, Stroop ordered the destruction of Warsaw's Great Synagogue on May 16, 1943.
 Stroop's description was quoted in Conversations with an Executioner:

-At that point, Stroop assumed the position of SS and Police Leader of Warsaw.
+Stroop continued in his position as SS and Police Leader of Warsaw.
 Krüger presented an Iron Cross 1st Class to him on 18 June 1943 for the Warsaw Ghetto "action" at a gala reception in Warsaw's Łazienki Park.
 Stroop's detailed 75-page report on the suppression of the Warsaw Ghetto Uprising was bound in black leather.
 Stroop detailed the capture/and or killing of 57,065 Warsaw Ghetto inmates while German forces had 110 casualties [17 dead/93 wounded].
 It included copies of all communiqués and many photographs; two separate copies were sent to SS Police Leader East Friedrich-Wilhelm Krüger and Heinrich Himmler while Stroop kept a copy as well as an unbound file copy.
 Titled The Jewish Quarter of Warsaw is no more!, it would later be used as evidence at the Nuremberg Trials.